 Antimalarial Drug Development

 Treating malaria is a global challenge.
 Resistance against artemisinin-based combination therapies has recently been detected in Southeast Asia, threatening the impact of standard therapies on malaria.
 Developing new and highly efficient antimalarials is, therefore, urgently needed.
-The Swiss TPH has a long and successful track record in antimalarial drug development.
+Swiss TPH has a long and successful track record in antimalarial drug development.
 We are among the leading institutions in assay development and drug discovery.
 Our in vitro and in vivo models globally support the preclinical development of new antimalarials.
 Clinical research is carried out in endemic countries of tropical Africa.

 Project Highlights